Manage

 Sending provider is responsible for the patient until they arrive at the destination facility

-Accepting provider must determine if receiving hospital has needed resources, and may provide expert
+Accepting provider must determine if receiving hospital has needed resources and expert

 Consultation

-Accepting facility can not make their acceptance contingent on the use of their CCT
+Accepting facility can not make their acceptance contingent on using their

 Ravenswood Rule (250 yard rule)